Puppas/pcc/README.md

-pcc: a samll c compiler
+pcc: a small c compiler